 The BA in Psychology offered at Webster is designed to build a strong foundation of understanding, interpreting, analyzing and applying the study of psychology in different contexts.

 In this program, students get to develop a superior and more in-depth understanding of the complexities and diversity of human behavior and behavioral patterns.
 Students also get to learn about theories and concepts of psychology behind most of these behavioral elements.
-The program uses both scientific approach and philosophical approach towards understanding psychology.
-Both theoretical concepts, and experimental data are taken into account during the study.
-Students are also encouraged to develop and apply problem-solving aptitude, and clear communication, as an aid to expand their knowledge horizons.
+The program uses both a scientific and philosophical approach toward understanding psychology.
+Both theoretical concepts and experimental data are taken into account during the study.
+Students are encouraged to develop and apply problem-solving aptitude and clear communication.

 BA in Psychology with an Emphasis in Mental Health